Quansight-Labs/free-threaded-compatibility/docs/porting.md

 PyObject *item = Py_NewRef(PyList_GetItem(list_object, 0))
 ```

-Is not thread safe, because in principle it's possible for the list item to be
+Is not thread-safe, because in principle it's possible for the list item to be
 de-allocated before `Py_NewRef` gets a chance to increment the reference count.

 For that reason, you should inspect Python C API code to look for patterns